-However, in certain cases these public funds may not constitute state aid or can be considered compatible with the TFEU without a notification (notably under the SGEI Decision or the General Block Exemption Regulation (GBER)81).
+However, in certain cases these public funds may not constitute state aid or can be considered compatible with the TFEU without a notification (notably under the SGEI Decision or the General Block Exemption Regulation (GBER)).

-As recalled in the Commission Notice on the notion of State aid and in the relevant State aid guiding templates published by the Commission to assist Member States in the design of their national plans under the RRF "Guiding template: Measures to support the deployment and take-up of fixed and mobile very high capacity networks, including 5G and fibre networks", content/EN/TXT/?uri=uriserv:OJ.C.2016.262.01.0001.01.ENG&toc=OJ:C:2016:262:TOC
+As recalled in the Commission Notice on the notion of State aid and in the relevant State aid guiding templates published by the Commission to assist Member States in the design of their national plans under the RRF "Guiding template: Measures to support the deployment and take-up of fixed and mobile very high capacity networks, including 5G and fibre networks "80, public support to connectivity projects not used for economic activities (e.g. the exercise of public powers, certain health care and education activities) may not constitute State aid.
+The same principle applies to projects in which the public authorities intervene in line with normal market conditions or when the public support granted can be considered as de minimis.